prelert/kibana-swimlane-vis/README.md

 Please file issues [here](https://github.com/prelert/kibana-swimlane-vis/issues).

-## About Us
+## About Prelert

-Prelert is the leading provider of behavioral analytics for IT security, IT operations, and business operations teams.
-Our solution analyzes log data, finds anomalies, links them together and lets the data tell the story behind advanced security threats, IT performance problems, and business disruptions.
+Prelert was the company behind behavioral analytics for IT security, IT operations, and business operations teams.

-Leveraging machine learning anomaly detection and other behavioral analytics capabilities, the solution automates the analysis of massive data sets, eliminating manual effort and human error.
-Hundreds of progressive IT organizations rely on Prelert to detect advanced threat activity, reduce false positive alerts and enable faster root cause analysis.
-Prelert lets your data tell the story.
+They joined forces with Elastic in [September 2016](https://github.com/prelert/kibana-swimlane-vis/issues) and now form the Machine Learning team at Elastic.

+The machine learning features in the Elastic stack automatically model the behavior of your Elasticsearch data — trends, periodicity, and more — in real time to identify issues faster, streamline root cause analysis, and reduce false positives.
+More information about Machine Learning in the Elastic stack can be found [here](https://www.elastic.co/products/x-pack/machine-learning).